 Island vacations are typically luxurious affairs, with travelers spending hundreds or even thousands of dollars to stay in one of the exclusive resorts in tropical destinations.
-But what if you want to take an island vacation on a budget?
+But what if you want to take a vacation to an island in the US?
 Dauphin Island, Alabama, is an excellent option for budget-minded travelers.

 With crystal-clear water at Dauphin Beach, white sand beaches lining the island, and plenty of activities to keep you busy, Dauphin Island offers a beach getaway at a fraction of the cost.
 So, pack your swimsuit and put Dauphin Island at the top of your list for your next island vacation!